 To schedule the final exam/defense, submit the completed Request and Announcement of Final Exam form signed by the committee chair to the graduate advisor for the department head signature, records, and routing to OGAPS.

 Final exams must be held on the College Station campus; however, students may, well in advance of scheduling the exam, for an exemption to hold examination off-campus.
 Examinations by Skype or other electronic means must also be requested in advance with a statement indicating the location of each member and the student.
 Committee substitutions can be made, but the examination must be rescheduled if two or more members cannot attend.
 There can be no substitutions for the committee chair.
 No more than one dissenting vote is permitted for the student to pass.

 Defense Announcements to WFSC

-Students should email Lindsay Hutchins with thesis/dissertation/professional paper title, defense date, location, time, and photos to be included in WFSC announcement.
-Lindsay will create the announcement graphic, request student approval, and distribute to the WFSC listserv, website, and social media.
-Students may also create their own flyer graphic and email to Lindsay for distribution.
+Students should email the graduate advisor with thesis/dissertation/professional paper title, defense date, location, time, and photos to be included in WFSC announcement.
+The advisor will create the announcement graphic, request student approval, and distribute to the WFSC listserv, website, and social media.
+Students may also create their own flyer graphic and email to the graduate advisor for distribution.

 Defense Announcements on OGAPS Website

 The online web announcement is not a substitute for the paper Request and Announcement of the Final Examination form.
 Additionally, completion (or lack of completion) of the online announcement in no way impacts the approval or processing of your paper Request and Announcement of the Final Examination form.
 Once the online defense announcement is complete, the announcement will appear on the OGAPS Defense Announcements website.
 Announcements will be published after OGAPS approves the Request and Announcement of the Final Examination.